Difference between New York Sightseeing Day Pass & New York Pass

 Which Pass Should I Choose?

 In almost all cases, the New York Sightseeing Day Pass is the best option.
-With this pass you receive an extensive Hop-on Hop-off bus ticket, can visit One World Observatory and even have a free, or largely discounted lunch.
-If you want to visit the Empire State Building, the New York Pass is better for you.
+With this pass you receive an extensive Hop-on Hop-off bus ticket, can visit all observation decks and even have a free, or largely discounted lunch.
+If you want to do a Circle Line Cruise and plan to go biking a lot, the New York Pass is better for you.
 With my personal promo-codes, both passes are even cheaper!
 Below you can see the main differences:

 |New York Sightseeing Day Pass||New York Pass|